vu3th/vue-dapp/README.md

   </a>
 </p>

-Vue Dapp v1 is working in progress, see [Discussion#141](https://github.com/vu3th/vue-dapp/discussions/141).
-I would probably release a stable version by the end of 2023.
+Notice that Vue Dapp v1 is working in progress.
+I expect to release a stable version by June 30, 2024.

 I recommend keeping an eye on [vue3-dapp-starter](https://github.com/vu3th/vue3-dapp-starter) and [nuxt-dapp](https://github.com/vu3th/nuxt-dapp), as it strives to maintain a development-friendly version whenever possible.